-Total Margin: Net Income divided by Total Revenue AND Aggregated Total Margins: Total 3-Year Net Income divided by Total 3-Year Revenues.
-Result Points Possible Points Meets Standard: Aggregated 3-yar Total Margin is positive and the most recent year Total Margin is positive OR Aggregated 3-Year Total Margin is greater than -1.5 percent, the trend is positive for the last two years, and the most recent year Total Margin is positive.
-Note: For schools in their first or second year of operation, the S Does Not Meet.
-Aggregated 3-Year Total Margin is greater than -1.5 percent, but trend does not "Meet Standard".
-30 Falls far Below Standard: Aggregated 3-Year Total Margin is less than or equal to -1.5 percent OR the most recent year Total Margin is less than -10 percent.
-0 O Due to the deflicit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this messure.
-Debt to Asset Ratio: Total Liabilibles divided by Total Assets Result Points Possible Points Earned Meets Standard: Debt to Asset Ratio is less than 0.9.
-S Dees Not Meet: Debt to Asset Ratio is between 0.9, and 1.0 98 Falls fur below Standard: Debt to Asset flatio is greater than 1.0 0 Due to the deflat protection cleuse in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
-0 Cash Flow: Multi-Year Cash Flow Year 3 Total Cash - Year 1 Total Cash AND One -Year Cash Flow = Year 2 Total Cash - Year 1 Total Cash Result Points Possible Points Earned Meets Standard: Multi-Year Cumulative Cash Flow is positive and Cash Flow is positive asch year OR Multi-Year Cumulative Cash Flow is positive.
-In positive in page 25 and 25 Flow is positive.
-In the most resent was it is positive.
-Multi-Year Cumulative Cash Flow in the most resent was it is positive.
-And it is considered was not considered to the cash Flow.
-20 Does Not Meet.
-Multi-Year.
-Cumulative Cash Flow is positive, but trand does not "Meet Standard" 5147 22 8 Falls Far Below Standard: Multi-Year Cumulative Cash Flow is negative.
-0 Due to the deficit protection clause in IDVA's contract with K.12, the school will be exempt from evaluation of this measure.
-0 Debt Service Coverage Rado: (Net Income + Depredation + Interest Expense)//Annual Principal, Interest, and Lease Payments) Result Points Possible Points Earned Meets Standard: Debt Sarvice Coverage Ratio is equal to or exceeds 1.1 95 Does Not Meet.
-Debt Service Coverage Ratio is less than 1.1 0 Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
-0 Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
+INDICATOR 2: SUSTAINABILITY Measure 2a Total Margin: Net Income divided by Total Revenue AND Aggregated Total Margins: Total 3-Year Net Income divided by Total 3-Year Revenues.
+Result Points Possible Points Earned Total Margin and Aggregated 3-Year Total Margin Meets Standard: Aggregated 3-yar Total Margin is positive and the most recent year Total Margin is positive OR Aggregated 3-Year Total Margin is greater than -1.5 percent, the trend is positive for the last two years, and the most recent year Total Margin is positive.
+Note: For schools in their first or second year of operation, the 50 Does Not Meet: Aggregated 3-Year Total Margin is greater than -1.5 percent, but trend does not "Meet Standard".
+30 Falls Far Below Standard: Aggregated 3-Year Total Margin is less than or equal to -1.5 percent OR the most recent year Total Margin is less than -10 percent.
+0 Notes Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
+0 Measure 2b Debt to Asset Ratio: Total Liabilities divided by Total Assets Result Points Possible Points Earned Debt to Asset Ratio Meets Standard: Debt to Asset Ratio is less than 0.9.
+50 Does Not Meet: Debt to Asset Ratio is between 0.9. and 1.0 30 Falls Far Below Standard: Debt to Asset Ratio is greater than 1.0 0 0 Notes Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
+Measure 2c Cash Flow Cash Flow: Multi-Year Cash Flow = Year 3 Total Cash - Year 1 Total Cash AND One -Year Cash Flow = Year 2 Total Cash - Year 1 Total Cash Result Points Possible Points Earned Cash Flow Meets Standard: Multi-Year Cumulative Cash Flow is positive and Cash Flow is positive each year OR Multi-Year Cumulative Cash Flow is positive, Cash Flow is positive in one of two years, and Cash Flow in the most recent year is positive.
+Note: Schools in their fist or second year of operation must have positive cash flow.
+50 Does Not Meet: Multi-Year Cumulative Cash Flow is positive, but trend does not "Meet Standard" 30 Falls Far Below Standard: Multi-Year Cumulative Cash Flow is negative.
+0 0 Notes Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.
+Measure 2d Debt Service Coverage Ratio: (Net Income + Depreciation + Interest Expense)/(Annual Principal, Interest, and Lease Payments) Result Points Possible Points Earned Debt Service Coverage Ratio Meets Standard: Debt Service Coverage Ratio is equal to or exceeds 1.1 50 Does Not Meet: Debt Service Coverage Ratio is less than 1.1 0 0 Notes Due to the deficit protection clause in IDVA's contract with K12, the school will be exempt from evaluation of this measure.